bengqeng/absen_ugm/README.md

 - PHP ^8.0.2
 - Mysql

-## Initiate apps
-you must have php version > 8.0.2
 # no docker
 1. duplicate .env.example -> .env
 2. fill the env to needed (like database)